pisys/pisys.github.io/about.md

 GraphSense is provided as Open Source software, under the terms of the MIT license.
 It can be downloaded free of charge for self-hosting from our GitHub repository.

-The Austrian Institute of Technology offers free access to a hosted version of the software at demo.graphsense.info in the spirit of open source and as an act of collegiality.
+The Austrian Institute of Technology offers free access to a hosted version of the software at [demo.graphsense.info](https://demo.graphsense.info) in the spirit of open source and as an act of collegiality.
 Please refer to our Terms and Conditions of Use for information.

-## Imprint

-This service is hosted at the

-AIT Austrian Institute of Technology GmbH<br/>
-Giefinggasse 4<br/>
-1210 Vienna<br/>
-Austria<br/>

-Contact the AIT Data Protection Officer via [dpo@ait.ac.at](mailto:dpo@ait.ac.at)